Relations with Iraq

 - NATO Allies remain committed to their partnership with Iraq.
 Due to the security situation and the COVID-19 pandemic, NATO Mission Iraq had to temporarily suspend some activities and relocate some personnel in spring 2020.
 However, the mission has now rebuilt its capacity in Baghdad and – in coordination with the Iraqi government and the Global Coalition – is planning for NATO’s future expanded engagement.

-- In February 2021, Allied defence ministers increased the size of NATO Mission Iraq from 500 personnel to around 4,000, and to expand training activities to include more Iraqi security institutions, and areas beyond Baghdad.
+- • In February 2021, in line with a request from the Iraqi government, Allied defence ministers decided to increase the size of NATO Mission Iraq and to expand training activities to include more Iraqi security institutions, and areas beyond Baghdad.

 More background information